 Is there anything better than a side dish of delicious oven-roasted potatoes?!
-No matter whether you prefer sweet, white or any other variety.
+No matter whether you prefer sweet potatoes, white potatoes or any other variety.
 Roasted as chips, fries, whole baked, hassleback or chopped in chunks.
 Seasoned with herbs, spices, garlic, olive oil or simply salt & pepper.
 There is no denying the humble potato is versatile, incredibly delicious and so simple to cook!
-Here’s the low down the health benefits, glycemic index, AND one of my favourite family friendly and oh so simple potato recipes!
+Here’s the low down the health benefits of potatoes, glycemic index, AND one of my favourite potato recipes!

-Don’t get me wrong, I LOVE sweet potato, in fact it’s probably my go to choice.
+Don’t get me wrong, I LOVE sweet potato, in fact it’s porbably my go to choice of potato.
 But I feel that white potatoes have mistakenly been given a bad wrap.
 They seem to have been thrown into the same basket as non-nutritive white bread.
 I’ve been asked so many times if white potato is “healthy”.
 The short answer is yes!
 All potatoes provide a variety of vitamins, minerals, phytochemicals and complex carbohydrates which is turned into our body’s preferred energy source.
-Be mindful that different varieties have different glycemic index (GI) ratings AND the way in which you cook them can affect the GI.
+Be mindful that different varieties have different glycemic index (GI) ratings AND the way in which you cook potatoes can affect the GI.
 This is particularly important to note for diabetics, PCOS, and those on low GI meal plans.

 Glycemic Index Rating

 The glycemic index or GI ranks carbohydrates according to their effect on blood glucose levels.
 The lower the GI, the slower the rise in blood glucose levels will be when the food is consumed.
 The effect may differ from person to person.
 The Glycemic Index Foundation (Australia) rates GI into the following categories (taken from http://www.glycemicindex.com/):

 - Low = GI value 55 or less

 - Medium = GI value of 56 – 69 inclusive